Probiotic Benefits

 Probiotic Supplements

 Check out Qualia Probiotic+.
-It is more than a probiotic: it is a combination of probiotics, prebiotics, postbiotics, fermented foods, herbs, and digestive enzymes that work complementarily to support digestive health, gastrointestinal performance, the gut microbiota, the gut-immune axis, and the gut-brain axis.
+It is more than a probiotic: it is a combination of probiotics, prebiotics, postbiotics, fermented foods, herbs, and digestive enzymes that work complementarily to support digestive health, gastrointestinal performance, the gut microbiome, the gut-immune axis, and the gut-brain axis.
 We developed Qualia Probiotic+ to support gut health, gastrointestinal performance, and the gut-brain axis.*

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.